-Operational phase impacts will take effect as soon as the natural vegetation on the site is lost or disturbed, and will persist in perpetuity, or as long as the area is not fully rehabilitated (not likely within 30yrs).
+Operational phase impacts will take effect as soon as the natural vegetation on the site is lost or disturbed, and will persist in perpetuity, or as long as the area is not fully rehabilitated (not likely within 30yrs), and will be largely similar for both alternatives (except for Phase 2 footprint, which is lower for Alt 1).
 Operational phase impacts include loss of current high levels ecological connectivity across the study areas, and associated habitat fragmentation.
 The construction may also result in alien Argentine ant introduction, with associated negative ecological impacts on seed dispersal for up to 25% of the remaining indigenous plant species within 50m of any construction.

-The overall habitat fragmentation and loss of ecological connectivity impact is likely to be Medium negative at the property scale (before and after mitigation), as the development will result in loss or degradation of almost 50% of the remaining natural vegetation on the property.
+The overall habitat fragmentation and loss of ecological connectivity impact is likely to be Medium negative at the property scale (before and after mitigation, both Alternatives), as the development will result in loss or degradation of almost 50% of the remaining natural vegetation on the property.

-Development Area Extent of impact Duration of impact Intensity Probability of impact Irreplaceable loss of biodiversity Significance before mitigation Significance after mitigation PV area Local Long term Medium Likely Low to Medium Low to Medium -ve Low to Medium -ve Phase 1 Area Local & regional Permanent High Definite Low Low to Medium -ve Low to Medium -ve Phase 2 Area Local & regional Permanent High Definite High Medium -ve Medium -ve Dam area Local & regional Permanent High Definite High Medium -ve Medium -ve Pipeline Local Temporary Low Likely Low Low -ve Low -ve Pumphouse expansion Local Permanent Very Low Definite Very Low Very Low -ve Very Low -ve No Go Local Unknown and variable Neutral to low negative Unknown Low Neutral to Low negative Neutral to Low negative
+Development Area Extent of impact Duration of impact Intensity Probability of impact Irreplaceable loss of biodiversity Significance Alt 1 Significance Alt 2 PV area Local Long term Medium Likely Low to Medium Low to Medium -ve Low to Medium -ve Phase 1 Area Local & regional Permanent High Definite Low Low to Medium -ve Low to Medium -ve Phase 2 Area Local & regional Permanent High Definite High Low -ve Medium -ve Dam area Local & regional Permanent High Definite High Medium -ve Medium -ve Pipeline Local Temporary Low Likely Low Low -ve Low -ve Pumphouse expansion Local Permanent Very Low Definite Very Low Very Low -ve Very Low -ve No Go Local Unknown and variable Neutral to low negative Unknown Low Neutral to Low negative Neutral to Low negative

-Table B: Summary table for operational phase botanical associated with theproposed urban development.
-The main operational phase impacts would be lossand degradation of current ecological connectivity across the footprints, andassociated habitat fragmentation.
+Table C: Summary table for operational phase botanical associated with the proposed urban development (both alternatives).
+The main operational phase impacts would be loss and degradation of current ecological connectivity across the footprints, and associated habitat fragmentation.